neilchaudhuri/vidya-website/content/offline.md

 layout = "offline"
 +++

 Since you are offline, this content is currently unavailable.
-Please check back when you're back online.
-In the meantime, feel free to check out our [courses](/course/) and [consulting](/consulting/) pages.
+In the meantime, feel free to check out our [courses](/course/) and [consulting](/consulting/) pages, or learn more [about] us.
+Or just go ahead and [contact](/contact/) us.
 Thank you for visiting Vidya!